That Machine Always Lies

-Truth and Fiction in the Age of Machine Learning
+Truth and Fiction in the Age of Artificial Intelligence

 Recent events in machine learning are outpacing most people’s ability to keep up with the news, let alone try to analyze the impact.